irembuseozkose/irembuseozkose/README.md

 Hi there 👋

-👩🏼‍💻 I'm currently a licence student at KTU Computer Engineering.
+👩🏼‍💻 I'm currently a bachelor's senior student at KTU Computer Engineering.

 💻 I’m currently into Quantum Computing.